 The most effective way to promote responsible gambling is through established limits.
 The first step in the process is to know those limits.
 This concept goes back to only gambling with discretionary funds that can afford to be lost.

-Losing the $50 someone received as a birthday presents falls within the parameters of discretionary gaming funds.
+Losing the $50 someone received as a birthday present falls within the parameters of discretionary gaming funds.
 Losing this month’s rent or car payment clearly does not.

 SET YOUR LIMITS